There are a few ways to volunteer at Big Cat Rescue:

-Before your volunteer shift begins, the Updates section of the BigCatRescue.me site must be checked for important information such as rule changes, cat information, scheduled events, etc. Volunteers must also verbally check in and out with a Volunteer Coordinator in order to receive work assignments and so that the Coordinator can keep track of the Volunteer’s progress.
+Before your volunteer shift begins, the Important Updates group of the Workplace site must be checked for important information such as rule changes, cat information, scheduled events, etc. Volunteers must also verbally check in and out with a Volunteer Coordinator in order to receive work assignments and so that the Coordinator can keep track of the Volunteer’s progress.
 Volunteer time must be logged on the computer system daily.
 These time records will be monitored frequently to assure maintenance of Volunteer level responsibilities.

 Scheduling Your Volunteer Time

 All Volunteers are required to enter their names on the appropriate calendar indicating when they will be coming out to volunteer.
-Red shirt volunteers are required to indicate only the next time that they will be here.
-Yellow and Green shirts typically indicate their schedules on a weekly or monthly basis.
-If you are unable to volunteer on a day that you are signed up for, you must call one of the coordinators to inform them.
+Volunteers typically indicate their schedules on a weekly or monthly basis.
+If you are unable to volunteer on a day that you are signed up for, you must let the coordinator of the day know.
 Volunteers are encouraged to sign up for days that are short of help or to check with the coordinators to determine when their help is most needed.

 Leave of Absence